 This is how the DIY flower wreath looks after it is finished.
-Very colorful and appropriate for summertime.
+Very colorful and appropriate for spring/summertime.

-I love it and plan to hang it on my garden wall once the good weather arrives.
+I love it and plan to hang it on my garden’s wall once the good weather arrives.

-Other places that will look awesome with this summer wreath will be your front door, indoor door, staircase, or any suitable wall.
+Other places that will look awesome with this summer wreath will be your front door, staircase, hang from an indoor door, or any suitable wall.

 Popular home decor articles you might enjoy:

-- Best farmhouse sinks for a beautiful kitchen
+- the best farmhouse sinks for a beautiful kitchen

 Have you made your own DIY flower wreath?
 I would love it if you share tips and even images of your beautiful wreaths.